Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 * Order by multiple fields with direction: `score:desc, lastName:asc` or `score:DESC, lastName`

 The sorting direction is optional and defaults to `ASC`.

+#### Many to many permission inheritance type

+Defines whether and how the source visibility should affect the target visibility (only for `bidirectional` many to many relationships).

+Can be one of the following options:

+* `NONE` - Use no permission inheritance (default).
+The target can be accessed if normal permissions are given.
+* `AFFIRMATIVE` - The target can only be accessed if normal permissions are given and access to at least one source is also granted.
+* `UNANIMOUS` - The target can only be accessed if normal permissions are given and access to all sources is also granted.

 #### Auto completion usage